NanoCommons/aop_bmdt_nanocommons/README.md

 ```console
 docker run -v /folder_with_data/:/home/ -it rstudio/r-base:3.6.3-centos7
 ```
-Start by using the dependencies.R script to install the necessary Cran and Bioconductor packages
+Start by using the `dependencies.R` script to install the necessary CRAN and Bioconductor packages

 OR
 build locally the docker from the Dockerfile provided in this repository